-ID: How do you see the residential market changing in the next decade or two?
+ID: How do you see the residential market changing in the next decade?

 AS: Environmental awareness will increase.
 Consumers are growing more conscious of the effects of climate change and this is really influencing their lifestyle.
 Climate change is also influencing our decisions.
 In some parts of Spain, when we are purchasing furniture, it now makes less sense to buy plaids or furry objects because the average temperature is rising.
 So, we look for lighter tissues to upholster our chairs and sofas and find it more useful to have air-con units than central heaters.
 When we build, more and more we take into account orientation on the site—in order to protect a house from too much sun.
 Insulation and shade are now necessary and, especially in the city, plants are needed to clean the air and provide a sense of freshness.

-ID: How do you think your childhood or formative years influenced your design thinking?
+ID: How do you think your childhood influenced your design thinking?

 AS: I have an innate passion for pencils and white sheets of paper and as a child would spend hours sketching all sorts of things.
 I have also always found it very interesting to see how people furnish their homes or living spaces.
 While I studied industrial design, which provided me a solid base of the general and technical knowledge, the more sensitive and intuitive part of design I gleaned later on by myself.
 Really, I consider myself a self-taught person.
 It helps that I am stubborn and a hard worker.
 I do not give up easily.

 EV: I studied public relations.
 In the general sense PR is not that creative, but it provided me with a good intuition for strategy and a view for the market and commercial questions.
 Over the years I developed a curiosity and sensibility for the world of design.
 In my current position at the studio, I’m combining these two things.

 ID: In what kind of home do you live?